striim/azure-solution-template/README.md

  * Striim Cluster Name : A unique name for a logical cluster.
 Node's name would be <clusterName>-node<0-n>
  * Striim Cluster Password : A password for Striim cluster
  * Node Count : Number of nodes required in the cluster
+ * Deployment Type : Standalone or Cluster of 2-8 nodes
  * Size of Cluster Nodes : Desired size for each node.
 We suggest to use Standard_DS11_v2
  * Admin Username : Admin username of the VM
  * Admin Password : Admin password of the VM as well as the Striim admin user